-Monks of Douai Abbey, continuing a rich and noble English Benedictine tradition, serve a number of parishes.
-Mostly these parishes belong to the Abbey itself, but our monks also assist bishops by administering some of their parishes from time to time.
+Monks of Douai Abbey, continuing a rich and noble English Benedictine tradition, serve a number of parishes, or missions as we traditionally call them.
+Mostly these parishes belong to the abbey itself, but our monks also assist bishops by administering some of their parishes from time to time.
 Below are the parishes currently served by monks of Douai.

 Woolhampton parish is the monastery's local parish, and comprises three churches: St Bernadette’s in Pangbourne, St Luke’s in Theale, and St Mary’s in Woolhampton.
-Its Parish Priest is Fr Peter Bowe OSB, assisted by Fr Benjamin Standish OSB.
+Its Parish Priest is Fr Alban Hood OSB, assisted by Fr Benjamin Standish OSB.

 Fishguard is a town in Pembrokeshire, within the diocese of Menevia.
 Its Catholic community, along with that of nearby St David's, both diocesan parishes, are currently served by Fr Richard Jones OSB.